Share

 Running concurrently, the three-year “Peaceful and Resilient Borders II” program, spearheaded by TradeMark Africa with 10 million euros in funding, is set to improve transport infrastructure, streamline trade processes, and strengthen the resilience of communities residing along a vital yet delicate cross-border corridor.
 Key aspects of this initiative include the harmonization of customs procedures to align with East African Community (EAC) standards, the modernization of crucial infrastructure such as the Mahagi road and bridge, and the Ntoroko lake port, and the introduction of mobile laboratories for stringent quality control.
 A significant component of the program also focuses on youth training, equipping them with valuable professional skills for both employment and entrepreneurship opportunities.

-Over the next three years, these complementary initiatives are set to transform the border areas between the DRC and Uganda.
-The goal is to evolve these regions into not only spaces of enhanced security and stability but also vibrant hubs of inclusive socio-economic development, conducive to formal trade and active participation from local communities.
-The DRC–Uganda corridor, which is home to over 15 million people, stands as one of the busiest trade routes within the Great Lakes region.
-These projects are strategically designed to dismantle long-standing barriers, unlock fresh avenues for inclusive growth, and significantly contribute to the security and social cohesion of these vital areas.
-A second launch ceremony, scheduled to take place in Bunia (Ituri Province), will further solidify the involvement of provincial authorities and community actors in the on-the-ground implementation of these impactful projects.
+Over the course of three years, these complementary initiatives aim to transform the border areas between the DRC and Uganda into spaces not only of security and stability but also of inclusive socio-economic development, conducive for formal trade and active participation of local communities.
+The DRC–Uganda corridor, home to over 15 million people, is one of the busiest trade routes in the Great Lakes region.
+These projects aim to address these long-standing barriers, unlock new opportunities for inclusive growth, and contribute to the security and social cohesion in these areas.
+The second launch ceremony, planned in Bunia (Ituri Province), will further strengthen the involvement of provincial authorities and community actors in the implementation of the projects on the ground.